-At Cheam High school Psychology is taught in a fun and active way, using a range of teaching styles that both support and stretch you.
+At Cheam High School Psychology is taught in a fun and active way, using a range of teaching styles that both support and stretch you.
 Social Science teachers are great believers in putting psychological theory into action when you are taught.
 For example, they give you some brilliant tools to revise effectively.
-Examination technique is given high priority and exam results are consistently outstanding.
+Examination technique is given high priority and exam results have consistently been very good.

 Sociology is the systematic study of society and human behaviour.
 Sociology is an exciting and lively subject, which will be relevant to you.
 Topics studied include: childhood, family diversity, personal life, social inequality, differences in educational achievement, the relationship between the media and crime, and the effects of globalisation on families, education, religion and crime.
 Sociology encourages you to question and reflect upon things which others may take for granted.

 The course will enable students to:

 - acquire knowledge and a critical understanding of contemporary social processes and social changes

 - appreciate the significance of theoretical and conceptual issues in sociological debate